Axis & Allies (2004 video game): DevelopmentAxis & Allies was developed by TimeGate Studios and built using the Kohan II game engine, which laid out much of the framework for the game. Axis & Allies was released about a month later than Kohan II.

+Reception

-ReceptionAxis & Allies performed satisfactory in ratings.
+Axis & Allies was moderately received.
 The game was rated with a 6.0 by GameSpot, with gaming critics on the site giving a rating of 6.8 and users rating the game with 7.5.
-IGN rated the game with a score of 8.4, stating that "Axis and Allies RTS stands on its own merits as a great strategy game."

-GamePlanet rated the game 4 out of 5 stars, marking the game as "a marriage of the original board game and the recent award-winning RTS fantasy title Kohan II", saying that the game "has certainly taken on the best of both and delivered a great little game."

-XGPGaming tooted an 8.7/10 rating, saying that "[they] did a great job on this game, in a genre that has been watered down by the numerous attempts by various companies [...]
+IGN rated the game with a score of 8.4, stating that "Axis and Allies RTS stands on its own merits as a great strategy game."GamePlanet rated the game four out of five stars, marking the game as "a marriage of the original board game and the recent award-winning RTS fantasy title Kohan II", saying that the game "has certainly taken on the best of both and delivered a great little game."XGPGaming touted an 8.7/10 rating, saying that "[they] did a great job on this game, in a genre that has been watered down by the numerous attempts by various companies [...]
 I recommend everyone who likes real-time strategy games to give this one a try." eToyChest gave a rating of 80%, writing that the game was "worthy to carry the [Axis & Allies] name proudly, and is a tremendously entertaining game in its own right [...]
 Axis & Allies delivers in terms of pure excitement and plain and simple fun.
-The game packs in more than enough challenge to keep even the seasoned RTS veterans gritting their teeth, while the online component is sure to keep most any player giddy."

-GameSpy gave the game a low 2 out of 5 stars, detailing the game as, "Timegate's Kohan goes to World War II and shoots itself in the foot."
-Tom Chick from GameSpy claimed that although the game "does a good job of modeling supply lines", he blames the game's incompetence on the "interface [...] confusing and non-intuitive interplay among units [, and] too much base management."
+The game packs in more than enough challenge to keep even the seasoned RTS veterans gritting their teeth, while the online component is sure to keep most any player giddy."GameSpy gave the game a low two out of five stars, detailing the game as, "Timegate's Kohan goes to World War II and shoots itself in the foot."
+Tom Chick from GameSpy claimed that, although the game "does a good job of modeling supply lines", he blames the game's incompetence on the "interface [...] confusing and non-intuitive interplay among units [, and] too much base management."
 The game has also been criticized for its weak AI mechanics.
-However, the game was stated by its developers to be able to "learn and adapt to player strategies as they play the game."

-IGN remarks that, artistically, the visuals of Axis & Allies look good:
+However, the game was stated by its developers to be able to "learn and adapt to player strategies as they play the game."IGN remarked that, artistically, the visuals of Axis & Allies look good:

-Musically, Butts says, "The music and weapon effects are passable but don't stand out too much.
+Musically, Butts said: "The music and weapon effects are passable but don't stand out too much.
 Their chief virtue is in not getting in the way of the gameplay."
 Chris Stavros from GameWatcher thought the audio and video elements of the game were superb and portrayed the atmosphere of World War II very well: